 Delta’s path crossed over Laura’s just before making landfall and moved eastward, but not before revisiting the city of Lake Charles, where much of the damage was still under repair and piles of debris from the cleanup had not yet been cleared away.
 The compounding crises created a special challenge for volunteers, requiring them to carefully differentiate between photos of damage from Delta vs. previous damage from Laura.
 Delta then moved inland through southeastern Arkansas and northern Mississippi, continuing to damage structures, down trees and cause power outages, while weakening to a tropical depression, with wind gusts up to 45 mph.

-Eleven volunteers joined the effort contributing more than 61 hours and 221 photos in 2 days.
-Thanks to all the volunteers that contributed: John Haddad, Johnathan Clementi, Kenny Hornfeldt, Kelli Brock, Paul Paddock, Jeremy Coner, Sadie Barker, Michelle Schmitz, Charles Page, Austin Adkison & Brad Fisher.
+Twelve volunteers joined the effort contributing 70 hours and 221 photos in 2 days.
+Thanks to all the volunteers that contributed: John Haddad, Johnathan Clementi, Kenny Hornfeldt, Kelli Brock, Paul Paddock, Jeremy Coner, Sadie Barker, Michelle Schmitz, Charles Page, Austin Adkison, Keith Johnson & Brad Fisher.
 This project was managed by Core Committee members German Whitley, Erin Arkison, and Nadine Trahan with assistance from Holly Torpey.